sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

   - ✅ **Comprehensive testing**: All layers tested with memory leak detection
 - ✅ **Type system**: Complete type compatibility checking with promotion rules
 - ✅ **Instruction set**: All arithmetic, bitwise, logical, and comparison operations implemented
+- ❌ **Colon separator support**: Multi-statement line processing (immediate priority)
-- ❌ **Variable system integration**: Connect symbol tables to parser (next priority)
+- ❌ **Variable system integration**: Connect symbol tables to parser
 - ❌ **Function system integration**: Connect function tables to parser
 - ❌ **Assignment statements**: Variable assignment with type checking
 - ❌ **Comment support**: REM and ' comment tokens

 **Major Achievement**: We now have a complete, tested symbol table system that can handle variables, constants, and functions with proper memory management, type checking, and comprehensive test coverage.
 The foundation is solid and ready for integration with the parser.

-**Next Milestone**: Implement variable system integration to connect the completed symbol table foundation with the BASIC parser, enabling variable declarations (`INT name = value`) and assignments (`name = value`) to complete the core language functionality.
+**Next Milestone**: Implement colon separator support to enable classic BASIC multi-statement lines (`PRINT 10 : PRINT 20`), then continue with variable system integration to connect the completed symbol table foundation with the BASIC parser.

 **Testing Status**: All symbol table layers have comprehensive test suites with memory leak detection.
 The system has been validated to properly handle:
 - Variable and constant declaration with type checking